-File systems are main component of operating systems.
-File systems provide required infrastructure for holding data permanently operating system level.
-Linux supports diverse type of file systems.
-We will look how to create major file systems on partitions.
-Standard tool for Linux to create operating system is mkfs.
+File systems are the main component of operating systems.
+File systems provide the required infrastructure for holding data permanently operating system level.
+Linux supports diverse types of file systems.
+We will look at how to create major file systems on partitions.
+The standard tool for Linux to create an operating system is mkfs.

 Create Ext4 File System

-Ext4 file system is most popular file system of Linux world.
+The ext4 file system is the most popular file system of the Linux world.
 This file system is used most of the Linux distributions.
-Ext4 is also the latest version of Ext file system.
+Ext4 is also the latest version of the Ext file system.
 The general performance of Ext4 is very good.
-Also this file system supports a lot of features for enterprise requirements.
-Now lets create Ext4 file system with the following command.
-Creating file system requires root privileges so we use
+Also, this file system supports a lot of features for enterprise requirements.
+Now let’s create an Ext4 file system with the following command.
+Creating a file system requires root privileges so we use

 sudo command.
-In this example we will create file system on
+In this example, we will create a file system on

 $ sudo mkfs.ext4 /dev/vdb1

 Ext3 is the previous version of the Ext4 and some older all ready installed systems use this file system.
 Also, Ext3 is more compatible with different devices and applications.
 This file system used for boots partition.

 $ sudo mkfs.ext3 /dev/vdb1

 Butterfs or simply btrfs is a new generation file system designed from scratch.
 It has unique features other Linux file systems like ext4 do not have.
 The following command will create btrfs file system.
 We use also